SrinathAkkem/Broken-Access-Control-Matrix/README.md

 # Cybersecurity Project

-This application demonstrates 5 cyber security flaws from the 2017 OWASP top 10 list.
+This application demonstrates 5 cybersecurity flaws from the 2017 OWASP top 10 list.

-Project has been created using python3.
+The project has been created using python3.
 Run

 $ python3 manage.py runserver